 A Memoir of Jane Austen, published in 1869, is the earliest full-length biography of Jane Austen, and the only one written by someone she knew.
-Its author, James Edward Austen-Leigh (1798-1894), was her nephew, the son of her brother Henry and his second wife Mary Lloyd.
+Its author, James Edward Austen-Leigh (1798-1894), was her nephew, the son of her eldest brother James and his second wife Mary Lloyd.

 A Memoir of Jane Austen brings together Austen-Leigh's recollections of ‘dear Aunt Jane’ with the recollections of various other members of the Austen family.
 It includes edited versions of letters to and from Jane Austen, some of her early works and poems, and pictures of the places where she lived.
 Austen-Leigh also provides lengthy descriptions of life in the late 18th and early 19th centuries, recreating the period for his late 19th-century audience.

 How does Austen-Leigh represent his aunt, and why?